Organizers of the Conference

 Project manager whose job during the last eight years has been to organise conferences by helping clients find the best technical and substantive solutions and coordinating the relevant activities.
 After 10 years with the Estonian Business School, Silja joined the team at Pärnu Conferences, where she learned how to organise conferences from the best in the field.
 Today, Silja is a project manager in her own firm, Smart Event.
 Besides the annual conference of the Institute of Human Rights, Silja is helping to organise the Pärnu Management Conference, ICGOV, the Pärnu Finance Conference, the Pärnu Supply Chain Conference and many others.

-Kai Reinfelt is the project manager in the field of communications at the Institute of Human Rights.
-She has previously worked as a PR manager at a public relations agency, a marketing manager in a startup enterprise and communications specialist in an international non-profit.
+Kai Reinfeldt is managing different project activities and special events in the Institute.
+She has previously worked as a project manager at an advertising agency, a marketing manager in a startup enterprise and communications specialist in an international non-profit.
 She has also worked as a volunteer in an educational project in Romania, where she taught secondary school students in Bucharest.
-She studied at the University of Tartu, where she graduated with a BA in history and received a MA (cum laude) in communications management.
+She studied at the University of Tartu, where she graduated with a BA in history and received a MA in communication management.

 Head of Finance